Police release footage after officers shoot 13-year-old boy

 As officers approach the house, one says he can see movement in the backyard.
 The officers start to run after the boy — yelling at him to stop and get on the ground.
 When they catch up to the boy, they ask him to get on the ground again.

-The boy ignores their commands and continues walking away before a series of shots ring out.
+The boy ignores their commands and continues walking before a series of shots ring out.

+The videos don’t seem to show the boy holding any weapon and police don’t mention any in a report also released Monday.

 Barton has said she told dispatchers her son was having a breakdown and she needed help from a crisis-intervention officer.